-Vivo Y20s falls right in the middle of a happening segment that is already stuffed with so many feature-rich rivals from Samsung, Xiaomi, Nokia, and Infinix, all giving each other neck to neck competition.
-2021 could turn out to be more aggressive than ever because shrinking incomes due to COVID-19’s impact on the overall economy on a global scale might compel buyers to spend more on entry and middle segments.
+Vivo Y20s falls right in the middle of a happening segment that is busy with so many choices from the rivals – all giving each other neck-to-neck competition.
+2021 could turn out to be more aggressive than ever as the shrinking incomes due to COVID-19 are compelling buyers to spend wisely and go for budget-friendly options.

 Y20s is one such piece of technology that delivers most of the things a mid-range phone gave us in 2019-2020.
 Side-mounted fingerprint sensor, glassy feel on the back cover though it’s plastic with a matte finish, a more colorful display despite being a 720 screen resolution, and a few more.

-Let’s summarize what we are getting on this phone and see if this device is a real value for money or just a half-hearted attempt from the Vivo.
+Let’s summarize what we are getting on Y20s and see if this device is a real value for money or just a half-hearted attempt from the Vivo.

 - Display: 6.5 inch, IPS LCD, 720×1600 resolution (270ppi)